 The ABCs of Mental Health

 The ABCs of Mental Health is the first universal research-based public mental health promotion initiative in Denmark.
-The initiative is organized as a partnership, which is lead from the Department of Psychology at University of Copenhagen.
+The initiative is organized as a partnership, which is lead from the Department of Psychology at the University of Copenhagen.

 ABC ABC